xyzshantaram/campfire/README.md

 Lodash itself is based on Underscore.js, copyright Jeremy Ashkenas, DocumentCloud and Investigative Reporters & Editors <http://underscorejs.org/>

-Docs for Campfire are built with TSDoc.
+Docs for Campfire are built with [Typedoc](https://typedoc.org).

+The Campfire website uses the [toml](https://www.npmjs.com/package/toml) and [Marked.js](https://marked.js.org/) libraries under the MIT License to display its content.

 Syntax highlighting on the Campfire website is achieved with [Microlight](https://asvd.github.io/microlight/).
 Microlight is a copyright of